Restream/reindexer/cpp_src/core/expressiontree.md

 - `size_t Node::Size() const` returns `1` if it is not head of subexpression or count of cells occupied by subexpression otherwise.
 - `bool Node::IsSubTree() const`, `bool Node::IsLeaf() const` test is the `Node` head of subexpression or vice versa.
 - `bool Node::Holds<T>() const` returns `true` if it holds value of type `T`.
-- `void Append()` increments size of subexpression if it is head of subexpression, fails otherwise.
+- `void Node::Append()` increments size of subexpression if it is head of subexpression, fails otherwise.
-- `void Erase(size_t)` reduces size of subexpression if it is head of subexpression, fails otherwise.
+- `void Node::Erase(size_t)` reduces size of subexpression if it is head of subexpression, fails otherwise.
 - ```c++
 template <typename...
 Args>
 void Node::ExecuteAppropriate(const std::function<void(Args&)>&... funcs);